PHS Language & Assessment Guide

 Psychosocial Hazards

-Factors in how work is designed or managed that can cause mental harm (e.g., extreme workload, bullying).
+Factors in how work is designed, organized, or managed that can cause psychological or mental harm (e.g., extreme workload, bullying, or lack of control).

 iMindify Strategy